How much will you need?

 It's a good idea to think about what you'll need to spend in retirement as it helps to create a goal to work towards.
 It's not just about adding up your day-to-day expenses, you'll need to give some thought to how you'll spend your time in retirement, different phases of your retirement and what that could cost.

-Can't picture your future?
+Can you picture your future?

 The Retirement Living Standards from the Pensions and Lifetime Savings Association (PLSA) show you practical guidance to help you work out what your retirement might cost based on three lifestyles.